 Professional AssociationsProfessional Associations: ACM SIGCHI | Association for the Advancement of Artificial Intelligence (AAAI)

-At Carnegie-Mellon University, I worked on cognitive modeling of programmers and developed an early intelligent tutoring system (ITS).
-At Yale University, I worked in the Artificial Intelligence (AI) Lab on case-based reasoning, and at Bell Communications Research (Bellcore), in the Artificial Intelligence Group in Piscataway, NJ on automated training for operations systems and later in the Information Sciences group in Morristown, NJ on web personalization and software agents.
+At Carnegie-Mellon University, in 1982-1984, I worked on cognitive modeling of programmers and developed an intelligent tutoring system (ITS).
+At Yale University 1985-1988, I worked in the Artificial Intelligence (AI) Lab on case-based reasoning, and in 1989-1997 at Bell Communications Research (Bellcore) on authoring systems and automated training delivery for operators of computer systems.

 I started at IBM Research in 1998 in the Applied Learning Sciences Group where I was a Research Staff Member and then Group Manager.
 I worked on generating metadata for text and video multi-media learning content and developed software systems to assemble these learning objects into training courses.
 In 2007, I joined the Social Computing group where I worked on applications of social networking to business, mobile applications for emerging markets, and healthcare patient engagement.
 Since joining Cognitive Computing Research in 2010, I have worked on personal intelligent agents and man-machine dialogue in physical/virtual environments.